-- You might even be able to fund your project with a personal loan and avoid pledging collateral
+Shop among online lenders, local banks, and credit unions in your area.
+FHA 203K loans can also fund home improvements and require a relatively small down payment.
+You might even be able to fund your project with a personal loan and avoid pledging collateral.

-Find out what rate you can realistically expect, and find out what closing costs you’ll be required to pay.
+Find out what rate you realistically can expect, and find out what closing costs you’ll be required to pay.
 Also, find out if you’ll end up with a lien on your home (which will happen if you use PACE financing or a traditional second mortgage).
 You might still qualify for tax credits—and possibly even an interest cost deduction—if you use other loans.

 When you’re not paying cash up-front, anything seems affordable.
 But there’s still an opportunity to save money (and lower your payments) by going with the most competitive contractor.
 Just remember that sometimes you get what you pay for, so choosing the lowest price may come back to haunt you.

 Selling (or Buying) a Property With PACE

 PACE loans are unique because they stay with the property—not the original borrower.

 Before you go too far, speak with your lender to find out how they handle PACE issues.
-In some cases, a PACE lien needs to be in first position, but some PACE programs are willing to take second position behind your home purchase loan.
+In some cases, a PACE lien needs to be in the first position, but some PACE programs are willing to take the second position behind your home purchase loan.